praj-bellakka/tp/docs/team/praj-bellakka.md

 ### Enhancements Implemented

-Implemented the core functionalities of the following:
+**Implemented the core functionalities of the following features:**
-- `Parser`: I implemented the main parser functions that take in user input and return the respective `Command` function.
+- **Parsing user inputs**: I implemented the main `Parser` functions that take in user input and return the respective `Command` function.
 They include adding a new `Food` item and adding/creating a new `MealPlan`.

-- `MealPlan`: I implemented the meal plan which allows user to group multiple food items together.
+-  **Adding meal plans**: I implemented the `MealPlan` class which allows user to group multiple food items together.

-- `MealPlanDatabase`: I implemented the  features of the `MealPlanDatabase` class, used to handle all functionalities relating to the MealPlan objects, including saving and reading MealPlan items from local storage.
+- **Saving meal plans to storage**: I implemented the features of the `MealPlanDatabase` class, used to handle all functionalities relating to the MealPlan objects, including saving and reading MealPlan items from local storage.

-- `AddMealPlanEntryCommand`: I implemented the `AddMealPlanEntryCommand`, which enables users to find enter meal plans through the CLI.
+- **Entering meal plans through CLI**: I implemented the `AddMealPlanEntryCommand` class, which enables users to find enter meal plans through the CLI.

-Implemented the non-core functionalities of the following:
+**Implemented the non-core functionalities of the following:**
-- `Ui`: I implemented a single method in the Ui class, i.e. `readIndexesInput()`, which parses user input when adding meal plans.
+- **Reading user input for meal plan**: I implemented a single method in the `Ui` class, i.e. `readIndexesInput()`, which parses user input when adding meal plans.
 The method has built in checks to only allow integer values within the range of the `MealPlanDatabase` to be added.
-- `ListMealPlanDatabaseCommand`: I implemented this Command to allow users to view all currently saved meal plans in the database.
+- **Viewing meal plans**: I implemented `ListMealPlanDatabaseCommand` to allow users to view all currently saved meal plans in the database.

 ### Contributions to the UG:
 - Feature: Creating new meal plan.